nildiert/holbertonschool-higher_level_programming/0x04-python-more_data_structures/README.md

 ## Tasks

-0. Squared simple mandatory
+**0. Squared simple**

 Write a function that computes the square value of all integers of a matrix.

 Prototype: def square_matrix_simple(matrix=[]):
 matrix is a 2 dimensional array